-On June 30, 2021, the Board of Directors approved the 2021 Employee Stock Purchase Plan (the "2021 ESPP") to reserve 5,000,000 shares of Class A common stock for issuance for awards in accordance with the terms of the ESPP.
-In addition, the number of shares reserved for issuance will ultimately increase on January 1 of each year from 2022 to 2031 by the lesser of (i) 1% of the sum of number of shares of (x) Class A common stock and (y) Class B common stock outstanding as of the close of business on the immediately preceding December 31 and (ii) the number of shares of Class A common stock as determined by the Board.
+In June 2021, the Board of Directors approved the 2021 Employee Stock Purchase Plan (the "2021 ESPP") to reserve 5 million shares of Class A common stock for issuance for awards in accordance with the terms of the ESPP.
+In addition, the number of shares reserved for issuance will ultimately increase on January 1 of each year from 2022 to 2031 by the lesser of (i) 1% of the sum of number of shares of Class A common stock and Class B common stock outstanding as of the close of business on the immediately preceding December 31 and (ii) the number of shares of Class A common stock as determined by the Board.
 The purpose of the ESPP is to enable eligible employees to use payroll deductions to purchase shares of Class A common stock and thereby acquire an interest in the company.
-As of June 30, 2021, no purchases have been made by eligible employees under the 2021 ESPP stock appreciation rights, restricted stock, and other performance or value-based awards within parameters set forth in the Plan to employees, directors, and non-employee consultants.
+Eligible employees are offered shares through a 24-month offering period, which consists of four consecutive 6-month purchase periods.
+Employees may purchase a limited amount of shares of our stock at a discount of up to 15% of the lesser of the fair market value at the beginning of the offering period or the end of each 6-month purchase period.
+No shares were issued under the Employee Stock Purchase Plan during the year ended December 31, 2021.
+As of December 31, 2021, 5 million shares remain available for issuance under the